Homage to Aleppo Photography, literature, history.

 “A series of quotations/photos transformed into around 45 mixed fragments”

-Homage to Aleppo is a multidisciplinary/photography project based on George Orwell’s book “Homage to Catalonia” In his book, Orwell characterizes the revolutionary mechanisms that were much common among the Spanish civil war at the beginning o the twenty century.
-The way that he describes his daily interaction with the anti-fascist rebels from the republican side, provoked me to think about the similarities between the Syrian and the Spanish war.
+Homage to Aleppo is a literary photography work based on George Orwell’s book “Homage to Catalonia” In his memoir, Orwell characterizes the revolutionary mechanisms that were much common among the Spanish civil war at the beginning of the twenty-century.
+His daily personal experiences and observations with the Republican rebels were my personal motifs to contemplate the intersections between the Syrian and the Spanish war.

-The project consists of a series of Taha’s photographs taken in Aleppo (2012-2013) with subtitles relevant quotations of Orwell’s text.
-In this project photography, literature and European history are mixed.
+The project consists of a series of my photographs taken in Aleppo (2012-2014) with relevant fragments of Orwell’s text.
+In this work photography, literature and European history are combined in order to create an ambiguous story that bypasses the specify of time and space.

 “He was a tough-looking youth of twenty-five or six, with powerful shoulders.
 Something in his face deeply moved me.
 It was the face of a man who would commit murder and throw away his life for a friend–the kind of face you would expect in an Anarchist.